Anindya-Prithvi/nvim-configs/README.md

 Presenting my dotfiles for neovim.
 I made a few small scripts to reduce some time in CP.
 Not that I solve all ABCDEF in div1 but while using VSCode (another pog editor) the language services, completions, and a whole new electron window seems tooooooo bloaty.
 So, I decided to write my own bloat (jk).
-This configuration is stripped off from tree-sitters so do not expect to use it like an IDE out of the box.
-You might edit it for yourself.
+This configuration is becoming IDE like everyday.
+You might edit it for yourself anyways.

 # Prerequisites
 - python3-venv (for autocompletions)
 - Copilot license (for ai suggestions)
 - [neovim](https://neovim.io/)
-- astyle (for code formatting)
+- astyle (for code formatting | not recommended)

 # How to use?
 - Get neovim from your package manager/obtain binary